spokestack/spokestack.io/content/docs/Android/getting-started.md

   .build()
 ```

-This is a complete example and uses wakeword activation, on-device [ASR](/docs/concepts/asr), [NLU](/docs/concepts/nlu), and [TTS](/docs/concepts/tts), hence the properties that point Spokestack to [TensorFlow Lite](https://www.tensorflow.org/lite) model files.
+This is a complete example and uses wake word activation, on-device [ASR](/docs/concepts/asr), [NLU](/docs/concepts/nlu), and [TTS](/docs/concepts/tts), hence the properties that point Spokestack to [TensorFlow Lite](https://www.tensorflow.org/lite) model files.
 We've assumed that these files are stored in the app's cache directory for convenience, but they can be kept wherever it makes sense for your app.

-See [the `Spokestack` guide](turnkey-configuration) for more information on downloading wakeword and NLU models.
+See [the `Spokestack` guide](turnkey-configuration) for more information on downloading wake word and NLU models.

 Once a `Spokestack` instance has been built, it begins processing audio when `start()` is called.
-If the wakeword component is enabled (as it is by default), this processing is entirely on-device until the wakeword is recognized.
-After wakeword recognition, Spokestack begins "actively" listening, sending audio through ASR for transcription.
+If the wake word component is enabled (as it is by default), this processing is entirely on-device until the wake word is recognized.
+After wake word recognition, Spokestack begins "actively" listening, sending audio through ASR for transcription.
 Depending on which ASR provider is used, this may also be done on-device (the default Android ASR currently processes on-device).

 There are many options for configuring Spokestack beyond what we've described here.
 For example, to spin up a quick demo that just uses ASR and TTS, you can avoid downloading/storing neural models and set up Spokestack like this: